U.S. Route 63 in Arkansas

-U.S. Highway 63 (US 63) is a north-south U.S. highway that begins in Ruston, LA.
+U.S. Route 63 (US 63) is a north-south U.S. highway that begins in Ruston, LA.
 In the US state of Arkansas the highway enters the state from Louisiana concurrent with US 167 in Junction City.
 The highway runs north through the eastern part of the state, serving rural areas of South Arkansas and the Arkansas Delta, as well as Pine Bluff and Jonesboro.
 The highway exits the state at Mammoth Spring traveling into Missouri.

 Route description

 U.S. 63 enters into Arkansas from Louisiana concurrent with US 167 in Junction City.
 Just a few miles into the state, the two highways run on the eastern edge of El Dorado as an expressway.
 US 167 splits here, traveling towards Hampton.
 US 63 bypasses the town of Warren, crossing US 270.
 US 63 passes through the rural Cleveland County, then enters into Jefferson County.

 In Jefferson County, US 63 serves the city of Pine Bluff.
 US 63 bypasses the city, running on the last 3 miles of I-530.
 Also in Pine Bluff, the highway overlaps with US 65 and US 79.
 US 63 runs northeast with US 79 until Stuttgart, where the highway runs north to Hazen.
 Just north of Hazen, US 63 overlaps with I-40 to Brinkley.
 In Brinkley, US 63 begins an overlap with US 49 north to Jonesboro.
 US 63 leaves US 49 and follows I-555 until I-555 terminates, together serving as a bypass for southern Jonesboro.
-In Hoxie, US 63 intersects with US 67 (Future I-57).
+In Hoxie, US 63 intersects with I-57/US 67.
 Northwest of here near Portia the highway overlaps with US 412.

-In Imboden US 62 joins this overlap.
+In Imboden, US 62 joins this overlap.
 In Hardy, US 63 leaves the two highways.
 In Mammoth Spring, US 63 crosses into Missouri, traveling to West Plains.